cardstack/cardstack/packages/reward-root-submitter/README.md

 This project is for taking calculated merkle roots for reward payments and submitting them on-chain.

-Results from the reward calculations are taken from the S3 bucket specified
+Results from the reward calculations are taken from the S3 bucket for that environment and submitted on chain.
+This is triggered from an S3 event ("s3:ObjectCreated:*") for all files that have a suffix "results.parquet".
+The code here will then do safety checks to make sure the file contents match the location (rewardProgramID and paymentCycle match).

 ## Installation